Annyvichi/market-data-challenge/analysis report.md

 The list is truncated at 05:05 and partially at 08:07-snapshot, but at 03:52 and 14:32 longer versions can be seen.
 The same pattern can be observed at figure 5 between September 1 11p.m. and September 2 02a.m., also on September 2 between 06a.m. and 01p.m.(I checked the lists - they are truncated in the same way).
 So bid-lists the same as ask-lists are truncated from the ending.

+### 5. The same trend that contradicts normal market behaviour is discovered bouth in the trades-file and orderbook.
+Also it was noticed (figure 5) that not just best ask-prices but many ask-prices on different levels were falling till 9a.m.
+September 3.
+It contradicts normal market behaviour, where price is rising if buying-trades significantly prevail.

-### Step between price-levels in asks and bids.
+### 6. Step between price-levels in asks and bids.
-It was noticed (figure 5) that some adjasent asks-lines have approximately the same distances between each other as well as bid-lines.
+Some adjasent asks-lines (figure 5) have approximately the same distances between each other as well as bid-lines.
 The ask- and bid-lists were checked to clarify if they had the same step between adjasent price levels.
 It appeared they had, but also one identical step (5.000000000000143e-05) was noticed both in asks and bids.
 This step is the most frequently repeated one in ask-lists and the second frequenly repeated step in bid-lists.
+![figure 6: Most frequently repeated steps between price levels in asks- and bid-lists](step between price levels.jpg)

 Most likely it means that more than a half of asks (those that have a repeated step between each other) and 20 out of 50 of bids at almost every timestamp were created by the same participant.
-![figure 6: Most frequently repeated steps between price levels in asks- and bid-lists](step between price levels.jpg)
+But if we look at ask-lines at 9p.m September 1 - 9a.m.
+September 3, there are many asks with a price following the falling trend added and a step between many of these ask-lines is repeated (for example snapshot 2025-09-01 21:14:09.411221300+00:00, step between levels 3, 5, 6, 7, 8, 9, 9, 10, 11, 12).
+Then it means that the asks whose existence contradicts normal market behaviour (paragraph 5) were most likely created by that participant.

+### 7. Step between sell-price and best bid-price.
+There are 7 events noticed at figure 5, where sell-price was very close or equal to buy-price: between 7 -8a.m and 8 - 9 p.m. on September 1, between 1 - 2p.m., 3 - 5p.m. and 6 - 7p.m on September 2 and between 7 - 8 a.m. and 0 - 1a.m. on September 3.
+It turned out there were multiple sell-trades at those timestamps, these events were placed into "big sell-events.csv"-file along with adjasent buy-trades.
+It turned out those buy-prices are lower or equal to corresponding sell-prices.
+It can be normal during periods of high volatility, but here these transactions are 78.8% of the total volume of sell-trades.
+There are even 3 cases (46.6% of the total volume of sell-trades) where difference between sell-price and best bid-price is many times more than an average step between bid-price levels: between 7 -8a.m, 1 - 2 p.m. on September 1 and between 0 -1a.m. on September 3.
+Why steps between sell-price and best bid-price are so big?
+If they were a few times less it still would be the best bid-prices but also more profitable trades.

+### 8.
+Not only asks' prices on many levels followed the falling trend, but also bids'prices on many levels, which is very much like normal market behaviour, but again, there were bid-lines with repeated steps on levels that were removed after price falling.
+So removing those lines wasn't natural behaviour.
+Moreover it was found out, that some of the removed bids, were placed back at exactly the same price levels later when price recovered.
+But it should be checked by exploring more orderbooks whether this behaviour pattern is normal or not in the market.

-### Simultaneous changes in bid- and ask-lists.
+### 7. Simultaneous changes in bid- and ask-lists.
 One more strange pattern was noticed.
 Most of the time the majority of bid- and ask-lines at figure 5 are parallel to the time axis, which means there are no changes in these price levels of ask- and bid-lists.
 But there are at least 10 simultaneous shifts of majority of bid- and ask-lines which means there are 10 simultaneous changes in lists of asks and bids.
 They correlate with the buying price, but sometimes not simultaneously with price movement, but simultaneously with each other, for example at around 4a.m, between 1p.m. - 2p.m. and at around 5 p.m. on September 1.
-It strengthens the hypothesis from the previous paragraph.
+It strengthens the hypothesis from the paragraph 5.

 ## Conclusion
-My suggestion is it was artificial trading and orderbook manipulation.
+There was a market participant who placed at least half of asks and almost half of bids and added and removed many asks and bids according to the buying price movement.
+The volume on the buying side was 99.9%, but the price, overall, was falling.